McCarthy, Kustoff introduce bill targeting anti-Semitic hate crimes amid wave of attacks

 "May is designated as Jewish American Heritage Month, a time to celebrate and recognize our community’s great contributions to the United States.
 Yet, we are instead witnessing a spike of brutal anti-Semitic harassment and assault across our cities," Kustoff told Fox News.

-"Now is the time for Members of Congress to stand up and show the world that these despicable and hateful attacks have no place in our country," he continued, adding that the bill "will help combat anti-Semitism in the U.S. and ensure the individuals who commit these violent attacks are prosecuted and held accountable for their actions."
+"Now is the time for members of Congress to stand up and show the world that these despicable and hateful attacks have no place in our country," he continued, adding that the bill "will help combat anti-Semitism in the U.S. and ensure the individuals who commit these violent attacks are prosecuted and held accountable for their actions."

-"As a proud member of the Jewish Community, and one of only two Jewish Republicans in Congress, I urge my colleagues on both sides of the aisle to support and pass this crucial piece of legislation," Kustoff said.
+"As a proud member of the Jewish community, and one of only two Jewish Republicans in Congress, I urge my colleagues on both sides of the aisle to support and pass this crucial piece of legislation," Kustoff said.

 BIDEN CONDEMNS ‘DESPICABLE' ANTI-SEMITIC ATTACKS AS DEMOCRATS TAKE HARDER LINE ON ISRAEL